How is Evergreen different?

 How does Evergreen ensure a high-quality learning environment?

 Deep at the core of Evergreen Academy is our commitment to serving those students and families in our community and receiving transparent feedback.
-Because of this, we ask families to participate in a bi-weekly Customer Satisfaction Survey, where we ask them to rate us 1-5 on how well we accomplished our promises.
+Because of this, we ask families to participate in regular Customer Satisfaction Surveys, where we ask them to rate us 1-5 on how well we accomplished our promises.
 We then share the results with the community.
 These surveys are our most important metric to measure the success of the learning community.